 Furthermore, the chapter, article, and section headings contained in this Act shall not be deemed to govern, limit, or modify or in any manner affect the scope, meaning, or intent of the provisions of any chapter, article, or section hereof.

 (c) The city council may, by ordinance or resolution, adopt rules and bylaws to govern the conduct of its business, including procedures and penalties for compelling the attendance of absent members.
 Such rules may include punishment for contemptuous behavior conducted in the presence of the city council.

 Section 2.15: Submission of Ordinances to the Mayor.

-(a) Every ordinance, resolution, and other action adopted by the council shall be presented promptly to the mayor.
-Except for council approval of appointments to committees, boards, and commissions, the employment of any appointed officer, internal affairs, or matters which must be approved by the voters, the mayor may veto any action adopted by the city council.
+(a) Every ordinance, resolution, and other action adopted by the city council shall be presented promptly to the mayor.
+Except for city council approval of appointments to committees, boards, and commissions, the employment of any appointed officer, internal affairs, or matters which must be approved by the voters, the mayor may veto any action adopted by the city council.

 (b) The veto must be exercised no later than the next regular city council meeting following the meeting at which the action was taken.
 If an action is disapproved, the mayor shall submit to the council a written statement of the reasons for the mayor’s veto.

 (c) An action vetoed by the mayor shall automatically be on the agenda at the next regular meeting of the city council for reconsideration.
 If the minimum number of councilmembers necessary to vote on overriding the veto are not present, the action may be continued until the next meeting at which the minimum number of councilmembers are present.
 Such action shall not become effective unless it is readopted by the affirmative votes of at least four members of council within 60 days of the veto.